 Thank you for stopping by.
 I have recently moved from CA to TX, and Word of Hope Ministries is in transition.
 We are looking for a church home, which is tricky in this Covid season.
 Until we are well-settled in to a local church in-person, my ministry capacity is very limited.
+Visiting churches and settling in to one is proving to be a LONG difficult process as we continue to navigate the restrictiveness of quarantines and distancing.

 If you are looking for training/equipping, I am unable to offer any at this time, but plan to resume once I am back up and running as usual.